 The Duke, as I expected, was shaken to-day in his resolution of having himself named to the King.
 I say as I expected, for his brilliant imagination and ambitious energy easily catch fire at his first emotions, although he should betray no exterior symptoms except those of tranquillity.
 But the rein he has so long put upon his passions, which he has eternally had under command, and in which habit he has been most persevering, reconducts him to the hesitation of experience, and to that superabundant circumspection which his great diffidence of mankind, and his foible, I mean his dread of losing his reputation, incessantly inspire.
-He made a circumstantial display of the delicacy with which the petty glory, or, to speak plainly said he, the vain glory of the King must be managed.
+He made a circumstantial display of the delicacy with which the petty glory, or, to speak plainly, said he, the vainglory of the King must be managed.

-Taking up the conversation at the point where we had left it, he assured me that, with respect to Welner, I was deceived; that he was one of the persons in Berlin on whom he depended, and who rather wished to see him in power than any other: that I might easily speak with him at the house of Mouline's (his resident. an artful man, but too ostensibly artful; ready to serve that he may better perform his office of spy, but proffering his services with too much facility; appointed to take part in the education of the Prince of Prussia, but hitherto without any title: a deserter from Prince Henry, since it has become pretty evident the Prince will never be in power; inclined to serve France, in general, and indeed too visibly, for he is styled the privy counsellor of Count d'Esterno, but in his heart solely attached to himself); that Welner goes there very often; that he certainly would not speak openly, at first, but that he would at length repeat whatever I should say, to the King.
+Taking up the conversation at the point where we had left it, he assured me that, with respect to Welner, I was deceived; that he was one of the persons in Berlin on whom he depended, and who rather wished to see him in power than any other; that I might easily speak with him at the house of Moulines (his resident, an artful man, but too ostensibly artful, ready to serve that he may better perform his office of spy, but proffering his services with too much facility; appointed to take part in the education of the Prince of Prussia, but, hitherto, without any title; a deserter from Prince Henry, since it has become pretty evident the Prince will never be in power; inclined to serve France, in general, and, indeed, too visibly, for he is styled the Privy Counsellor of Comte d'Esterno, but, in his heart, solely attached to himself); that Welner goes there very often; that he certainly would not speak openly, at first, but that he would at length repeat to the King whatever I should say.

-The Duke often reiterated that he thought it useless and dangerous for him to be named; and, in fine, although with difficulty, and, as I may say, against his inclination, he gave me the true reason.
-In a fortnight he was to be at Berlin, or perhaps sooner; for (take particular notice of what follows) IT APPEARS THAT THE HOPE AFFORDED BY SIR JAMES HARRIS (the English ambassador at the Hague) of a powerful and EFFICACIOUS SUCCOUR, SHOULD THE KING OF PRUSSIA RESOLVE, WITH AN ARMED FORCE, TO CREATE HIMSELF UMPIRE OF THE AFFAIRS OF HOLLAND, HAS INSPIRED THE KING WITH A WISH TO CONFER WITH HIS SERVANTS.
+The Duke often reiterated that he thought it useless and dangerous for him to be named, and, in fine, although with difficulty, and, as I may say, against his inclination, he gave me the true reason.
+In a fortnight, he was to be at Berlin, or, perhaps, sooner, for (take particular notice of what follows) IT APPEARS THAT THE HOPE AFFORDED BY SIR JAMES HARRIS (the English Ambassador at The Hague) of a POWERFUL AND EFFICACIOUS SUCCOUR, SHOULD THE KING OF PRUS-SIA RESOLVE, WITH AN ARMED FORCE, TO CREATE HIMSELF UMPIRE OF THE AFFAIRS OF HOLLAND, HAS INSPIRED THE KING WITH A WISH TO CONFER WITH HIS SERVANTS.
 I literally repeat the words the Duke pronounced, who fixed his eyes upon me, but whom I defy not only to have observed the least trait of emotion in my countenance, but still more not to have been struck with a smile, almost imperceptible and very ironical, as if I had known and contemned the fact.
-My only reply at the end of his sentence was, shrugging up my shoulders:-
+My only reply at the end of his sentence was, shrugging up my shoulders:

-"There is little need I should remark to you, my Lord, that the conquest which Louis' XIV., Turenne, Condé, Luxembourg, Louvois, and two hundred thousand French, could not make of Holland, will never be effected by Prussia, watched by the Emperor, on that same country, now that it is supported by France."
+"There is little need I should remark to you, monseigneur, that the conquest which Louis XIV., Turenne, De Condé, De Luxembourg, De Louvois, and two hundred thousand French, could not make of Holland, will never be effected by Prussia, watched by the Emperor, on that same country, now that it is supported by France."